syslabcom/slc.cart/README.rst

 ``Copy``
   Add items in cart to clipboard.
-This is similar to Plone's `copy` operation with the advantage that items (obejcts) being copied do not have to reside in the same container, they can be scattered all over the site.
+This is similar to Plone's `copy` operation with the advantage that items (objects) being copied do not have to reside in the same container, they can be scattered all over the site.

 ``Cut``